 -

 Use Consistent Units: When calculating the weight of water, ensure you use consistent units throughout the process.
 Convert all values to either the metric system (kilograms, liters, cubic meters) or the imperial system (pounds, gallons, cubic feet) to avoid errors.
-For most practical applications, using the approximate density of water at room temperature is sufficient, but for scientific or industrial purposes, consider the specific temperature and salinity of the water Simple, but easy to overlook..
+For most practical applications, using the approximate density of water at room temperature is sufficient, but for scientific or industrial purposes, consider the specific temperature and salinity of the water.

 -

 Account for Water Quality: The purity of water can affect its density.
 Tap water, for instance, contains minerals and additives that slightly increase its density compared to pure distilled water.
 If you are working with highly purified water or water with known contaminants, adjust your density value accordingly.
-As an example, seawater has a higher density than freshwater, typically around 1025 kg/m³.
+Here's one way to look at it: seawater has a higher density than freshwater, typically around 1025 kg/m³ Still holds up..

 -